 The Oregon Evidence-based Practice Center developed the scope of the review by writing preliminary key questions, identifying the populations, interventions, and outcomes of interest and based on these, the eligibility criteria for studies.
-These were reviewed by an Oregon Health Resources Commission subcommittee comprised of local experts (pharmacists, physicians, and consumers) in public meetings and refined based on their input.
+These were reviewed by a subcommittee comprised of local experts (pharmacists, physicians, and consumers) in public meetings and refined based on their input.
 In consultation with the subcommittee, we selected the following key questions to guide this review:

-- 1. For adult patients with Type 2 diabetes, do oral hypoglycemics differ in the ability to reduce HbA1C levels? - 2.
-For adult patients with Type 2 diabetes, do oral hypoglycemics differ in the progression or occurrence of clinically relevant outcomes? - 3.
-For adult patients with Type 2 diabetes, do oral hypoglycemics differ in safety or adverse effects? - 4.
+Key Question 1.
+For adult patients with Type 2 diabetes, do oral hypoglycemics differ in the ability to reduce HbA1C levels?
+Key Question 2.
+For adult patients with Type 2 diabetes, do oral hypoglycemics differ in he progression or occurrence of clinically relevant outcomes?
+Key Question 3.
+For adult patients with Type 2 diabetes, do oral hypoglycemics differ in safety or adverse effects?
+Key Question 4.
 Are there subgroups of patients based on demographics (age, racial groups, gender), concomitant medications, co-morbidities (i.e. obesity), or history of hypoglycemic episodes for which one oral hypoglycemic is more effective or associated with fewer adverse effects?